-The intuitive eating hunger scale is a great tool to use when learning intuitive eating, repairing a relationship with food, or learning to honor your body signals again.
+The intuitive eating hunger scale is an awareness tool to understand your body’s cues, such as your body’s hunger and fullness levels.
+It can be a great tool to use when coming from a strict dieting background, repairing a relationship with food, or learning to honor your internal cues again.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

-Before we can dig into the hunger and fullness scale, we need to understand what hunger and fullness cues look like.
-And here’s the beauty and challenge of this – they are so individualized and may be different for different people.
+Before we can dig into the hunger and fullness scale, we need to understand what hunger and fullness cues look like, and then we can discuss this intuitive eating tool and how we can use it.

 Part of intuitive eating is recognizing that there is room for flexibility in intuitive eating and how to become an intuitive eater is not a destination, but a journey.